We all want to write great-sounding music that people remember, and that starts with melodies.

 You don’t hum “groove” while taking your morning shower or driving to work, you hum melody.
 Melody is what gets stuck in someone’s head.

 But melodies are hard to write.

 There’s always that feeling that it’s just not good enough.
-You may feel like all melodies you come up with sound like they’ve been written before.
-Maybe your melodies sound horrible and you’re not sure how to improve.
+You may feel like all the ones you come up with sound like they’ve been written before.
+Maybe yours sound horrible and you’re not sure how to improve.

 If so, this is the article for you.

 This isn’t a theory article, but a basic understanding of music theory will make it easier to follow along.

 I’ve also summarized this melody writing process in a free cheat sheet that you can download using the button below (it also comes with bonus MIDI files).

 Melody comes from the Greek word melōidía and is defined by a series of notes that are perceived by the listener as a single entity or object.

 When somebody listens to a melody, they don’t hear it as just a random combination of notes, they hear it as something.
 They can point out where it starts and ends, they can remove it from the song and remember it.

 The typical listener couldn’t care less about the clap sample you’re using or the bass you spent 20 hours designing in Massive.
 They care about what they can take away from your music.